With so many wonderful novels to choose from, it’s not easy to select the 100 best books of all time.

 Little Women by Louisa May Alcott

-Little Women is a novel by American author Louisa May Alcott (1832–1888), which was originally published in two volumes in 1868 and 1869.
+Little Women is a novel by American author Louisa May Alcott, which was originally published in two volumes in 1868 and 1869.
 Alcott wrote the books rapidly over several months at the request of her publisher.

-The novel follows the lives of four sisters—Meg, Jo, Beth, and Amy March—detailing their passage from childhood to womanhood, and is loosely based on the author and her three sisters.
+The novel follows the lives of four sisters — Meg, Jo, Beth, and Amy March — detailing their passage from childhood to womanhood.
+It’s loosely based on the author and her three sisters.